-My research interests are in computer vision and computer graphics, especially at the intersection of the two.
+I do research in computer vision, machine learning, AR and VR.
 In particular, I am interested in exploring how understanding the illumination conditions in images can help us interpreting and synthesizing them better.